rabbitmq/rabbitmq-website/site/management.md

 While rarely needed, it is possible to configure multiple listeners (ports), e.g. to both enable HTTPS and retain support for clients that can only use HTTP (without TLS).
-This uses an alternative set of configuration keys and available starting with RabbitMQ 3.7.9.
+This uses an alternative set of configuration keys and is available starting with RabbitMQ 3.7.9.

 ### <a id="single-listener-port" class="anchor" href="#single-listener-port">Port</a>